jkfaris94/bakery-inventory-manager/README.md

 To get started on this project, fork and clone this repository.
 Keep in mind that you _will not be making a pull request to this repository._

-### Running your application
+### Installing and running your application

-Run the following commands from your command line.
+To install, run the following commands from your command line.
 Make sure you are in the root directory before running the commands.

 ```
 npm run backend-install